-Instead of being a hospital to celebrate and thank nurses, I'm on some vacation time through next Tuesday.
-So, I'll leave some of my favorite blog posts and podcasts about nursing and Lean here in this post.
+This post is a collection of some of my favorite blog posts and podcasts about nursing and Lean here in this post.

 There's an unfortunate, judgmental, blaming 1-star review of the book that rips the author, a nurse:

-Does the reviewer think nurses WANT to work a 12-hour shift without getting proper breaks?
-These are systemic problems… and they lead to fatigue, mistakes, and harm to patients.
+Um, does the reviewer think nurses WANT to work a 12-hour shift without getting proper breaks?
+These are systemic problems, leading to fatigue, mistakes, and patient harm.

 Another Amazon customer replied to the review:

 “That is the life of a Nurse…we don't get meals, we don't get enough sleep, we are constantly stressed, we don't drink enough water, or see a bathroom but once or twice a shift if we're lucky.
 We adapt, our bodies learn to deal with the lack of calories and hydration.